kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 Saving plots in R
 ==================

+More details to come.

 Next steps (coming soon)
 =========================

-* How to plot data, and add labels, grids, lines and arrows to plots
+* How to add labels, grids, lines and arrows to plots
-* Histograms, probability, distributions,
+* Histograms, probability, distributions
 * Extending R's capabilities with packages
 * Dealing with vectors and matrices
 * Linear models in R